jerepaajanen/RAE-Framework/README.md

 ## Gulp tasks

-- $ gulp / create distribution
-- $ gulp serve:dist / create distribution & test files on local server
+- $ gulp / Launch gulp in development-mode
-- $ gulp serve / start local server for development
+- $ gulp --serve / Launch gulp + serve you development files
-- $ gulp deploy / create distribution & deploy via ftp
+- $ gulp --production / Build project, optimize all files
+- $ gulp --deploy / Deploy project with ftp.
+Copy & rename config-ftp-sample.json to config-ftp.json, then edit the file and add your server auth information.

-- $ gulp build:iconfont / build iconfonts from .svg-files in ./src/images/icons.
+- $ gulp fonts:icons / build iconfonts from .svg-files in src/images/icons.
-    (You may want to auto hint your fonts; uncomment "//autohint:true", and install autohint on your system with Homebrew "brew install ttfautohint --with-qt")
+    (You may want to autohint your fonts; set "autohint": "true" in config.json, and install autohint on your system with Homebrew "brew install ttfautohint --with-qt")

-## Gulp ftp-deploy

-- Copy & rename ftp-config-sample.json to ftp-config.json, then edit the file and add your server auth information.
-- ftp-config.json is ignored in .gitignore, so it will not be stored in version control.